starkfell/100DaysOfIaC/articles/day.15.git.started.in.linux.md

 ![001](../images/day15/git.started.in.linux.001.png)

-Next, type in the Title of the SSH Key and paste in the contents of the SSH Public Key as shown below, then click **Add SSH key**.
+Next, type in the Title of the SSH Key and paste in the contents of the SSH Public Key from earlier, then click **Add SSH key**.

 ![002](../images/day15/git.started.in.linux.002.png)

-Next, You may be prompted for your GitHub Account password after pressing add.
+Next, type in your GitHub Account password if you are prompted.

 ![003](../images/day15/git.started.in.linux.003.png)